robjhyndman/vital/README.md

 #> # ℹ 35,744 more rows
 ```

-The upper ages have been collapsed into a final age group of 100+.

 This example contains data from 1846 to 2022.
-It must have a time index
+It must have a time
-variable (here `Year`), and optionally other categorical variables known
+“index” variable, and optionally other categorical variables known as
-as “key” variables.
+“key” variables.
 Each row must have a unique combination of the index
 and key variables.
 Some columns are “vital” variables, such as “Age” and
 “Sex”.